springbox/Grunt-Base/README.md

 If you're on Windows, you can download and install via [RubyInstaller](http://rubyinstaller.org/downloads/).
 During installation be sure to ensure the "Add Ruby executables to your PATH" checkbox is checked.
 Once the installer is finished, open your command shell and run `gem install compass`.

+### Optional

+#### Bower

+You can use Bower to manage other dependencies like jQuery or Sass extensions.
+It's not completely necessary but we keep a folder `bower_components` in our root directory.
+This is used by the current Grunt configuration to pull in any files, but it is an optional component.
+* If you're using an older version of Bower, you may get a `components` directory created when you install components.
+You may need to reinstall Bower if this is the case.

 ## Getting started

 ### Grunt